top of page

 Melila Saucy.jpg

-Mélila discovers the layered forest during an internship in the Leberberg forest sorting, near Solothurn.
-After a bachelor's degree in forestry sciences at the Bernese University of Applied Sciences (UAS) HAFL in Zollikofen, she returned to Leberberg as an assistant triage forester.
+Mélila discovered the layered forest during an internship in the Leberberg forest, near Solothurn (Switzerland).
+After a bachelor's degree in forestry sciences at the Bernese University of Applied Sciences (UAS) HAFL in Zollikofen, she returned to Leberberg as an joint forest warden.
 Since then, she has been involved in promoting gentle and close-to-nature management of the Leberberg forests, part of which has been listed as a UNESCO World Natural Heritage Site since 2021.

 Jean-Pierre Sorg-2-26.03.2021.JPG

-ETH Forest Engineer, Dr. sc. nat., Assistant to the chair of silviculture at the ETHZ 1970-1977, further training in silviculture, forest vegetation and phytosociology, doctoral thesis in natural sciences on a topic relating to the management of mountain spruce forests.
+Forest Engineer and doctor in Natural Sciences from the Swiss Federal Institute of Technology of Zurich (ETHZ), Assistant to the chair of silviculture at the ETHZ 1970-1977, further trained in silviculture, forest vegetation and phytosociology, holds a doctoral thesis in natural sciences on a topic relating to the management of mountain spruce forests.

 Editor of the Swiss Forest Journal (2002-2007) and amateur botanist.